-THYG 512T - 16th Century Counterpoint
+THYG 512T - 16th-Century Counterpoint

 Analyzes composition of motets and mass movements in three or four voices.
 Readings from Zarlino.
 Continuation of THYG 511T.
 Prerequisite: THYG 511T or instructor's permission.
-(2 credits) Forrest through analysis, listening, and performance, as well as through constant writing of contrapuntal exercises modeled on Bach's music.
-As a final project, each student will compose a two-voice invention (for keyboard or two melodic instruments), which will be performed and discussed in class.
-(2 credits) Truniger
+(2 credits) Forrest

 THYG 513T - Invention in the Style of Bach